Asset Publisher

 VIA Disc Matrix (Vivex Biomedical) is composed of human disc tissue donated from cadavers with viable cells.
 It consists of a nucleus pulposus allograft suspension that is mixed with a minimum of 6 X106 cryopreserved cells.
 The cell source and method of processing has not been disclosed, and it is not clear if VIA Disc Matrix meets the U.S. Food and Drug Administration (FDA) criteria for what is considered minimal manipulation and homologous use for human cells, tissues, and cellular and tissue-based products (HCT/Ps).

 The FDA regulates human cells and tissues intended for implantation, transplantation, or infusion through the Center for Biologics Evaluation and Research, under Code of Federal Regulation, Title 21, parts 1270 and 1271.
-In 2017, the FDA published clarification of HCT/Ps.
+In 2017, the FDA published clarification of HCT/Ps which was updated in 2020.

 HCT/Ps are defined as human cells or tissues that are intended for implantation, transplantation, infusion, or transfer into a human recipient.
 If a HCT/P does not meet the criteria below and does not qualify for any of the stated exceptions, the HCT/P will be regulated as a drug, device, and/or biological product and applicable regulations and premarket review will be required.